 Special consideration allows the University to take account of unexpected circumstances outside your control that can affect your ability to complete an assessment.
 Examples of unexpected circumstances for eligibility may include:

-- carer responsibility for a member of your immediate family
+- unexpected carer responsibility for a member of your immediate family

 How to apply

-You must apply for special consideration no later than 5 working days after the relevant examination or assessment deadline.
-Complete the Special Consideration Application form and lodge it with RMIT Connect or via email to firstname.lastname@example.org.
+You must apply for special consideration no later than five (05) working days after the relevant examination or assessment deadline.
+Complete the Special Consideration Application form and lodge it with Student Connect or via email to VN Assessment Support at email@example.com.

-Applications should be supported by a medical impact assessment statement (in Section B of the form and also available in Vietnamese) and relevant supporting documentation.
-If you cannot obtain the impact statement or supporting documents within five days, you should lodge an incomplete application form and provide the additional documents within five working days of lodgment.
+Applications should be supported by an impact assessment statement in Section B of the application form (if the reason of your special consideration is related to a medical ground) and relevant supporting documentation.
+If you cannot obtain the impact assessment statement or supporting documents within five (05) working days, you should lodge an incomplete application form and provide the additional documents within five (05) working days from the date of your lodgment.

 If you are seeking an extension of time, you are advised to submit your work as soon as possible, to minimise deduction of marks if an extension is not granted (or a shorter extension is granted).

 If your special consideration application is late, you are still entitled to lodge the application but should include a detailed explanation of why it is late, supported by valid documented evidence.
 Late applications can only be accepted in exceptional circumstances.
-The Registrar will determine if there are special circumstances sufficient to allow a late application.
+The Academic Registrar's Group (ARG) will determine if there are special circumstances sufficient to allow a late application.